 As you set your priorities for homeownership, you’ll notice a theme of what’s most important to you.
 You may want a lower purchase price and maintenance costs, so you can save for the future.
 You may want more control over the exterior appearance and upkeep, or your own exclusive space.
 The adjacent owner holds a wild card in a twin home situation, so it’s important to think of the “what if” possibilities that might unfold.

 Consulting with your professional realtor to make sure you’ve considered everything and how it will affect your finances and comfort is always a good idea.
-If you’ve enjoyed this article, please share it with a friend who might also have interest.
+If you’ve enjoyed this article, please share it with a friend who might also have an interest.
 Happy home hunting!